- In the heart of the Monts d'Ardèche Regional Park

 - La Payre takes you to discover this valley connecting Le Pouzin to Privas over 20 km from the ViaRhôna to Privas.

 - The Via Fluvia departs from Annonay, from the old Canson factories, to Saint-Marcel-lès-Annonay via the Vidalon district, and the Canson and Montgolfier paper mill museum in Davézieux.

 - The Via Ardèche offers remarkable panoramas over 50 km to explore Vinezac, Vogüé, Balazuc and Labeaume, labeled Villages de Caractère.

 - The Dolce Via guides you from one side of the river to the other.
 Gentle way of the Eyrieux Valley, it follows the route of the old departmental railway line abandoned since 1968.
 Today a 90km route connects St-Laurent-du-Pape to St-Agrève and Lamastre via Le Cheylard.

 - The Via Rhôna offers 815 km of cycle path to connect the lake Lake Geneva to the Mediterranean Sea along the Rhône.
 Whether traveling or staying, you can discover the Ardèche along the 93 km of Viarhôna route spread over 4 sections (Viarhôna from Sarras to Glun, Viarhôna from Soyons to La Voulte-sur-Rhône, Viarhôna from Le Pouzin to Rochemaure, Viarhôna from Viviers to Bourg-St-Andéol).

-- The Great Crossing of the Ardèche by mountain bike, invites you to follow a 315 km route mainly of long-distance hiking trails (GR4 and GR7) and immerse you in the great outdoors, panoramas as far as the eye can see, unspoiled and wild nature.
+The Great Crossing of the Ardèche by mountain bike invites you to follow a route of 315 km mainly of long-distance hiking trails (GR4 and GR7) and immerses you in wide open spaces, panoramas as far as the eye can see, unspoiled and wild nature.